FLAMEGPU/docs/flamegpu/modelspec.rst

 ===============

 The environment element is used to hold global information which relates to the simulation.
-This information includes, zero or more constant, or global, variables (which are constant for all agents over the period of either the simulation or single simulation iteration), a single non optional function file containing agent function script (see :ref:`Agent Function Scripts and the Simulation API`) and an optional number of initialisation, step and exit functions.
+This information includes, zero or more constant, or global, variables (which are constant for all agents over the period of either the simulation or single simulation iteration), a single non optional function file containing agent function script (see :ref:`Agent Function Scripts and the Simulation API`), an optional number of initialisation, step and exit functions and an optional number of graph data structures.

 .. code-block:: xml
    :linenos:

     <gpu:environment>
         <gpu:constants>...</gpu:constants>            <!-- optional -->
-        <gpu:functionFiles>...</gpu:functionFiles>    <!-- not optional -->
+        <gpu:functionFiles>...</gpu:functionFiles>    <!-- required -->
         <gpu:initFunctions>...</gpu:initFunctions>    <!-- optional -->
         <gpu:stepFunctions>...</gpu:stepFunctions>    <!-- optional -->
+        <gpu:exitFunctions>...</gpu:exitFunctions>    <!-- optional -->
-        <gpu:endFunctions>...</gpu:endFunctions>      <!-- optional -->
+        <gpu:graphs>...</gpu:graphs>                  <!-- optional -->
     </gpu:environment>